 The hike continues its southbound trek on the AT, ducking under a dense rhododendron tunnel and rolling elevation along a rocky ridge near the summit of the oddly-named Big Butt Mountain.
 Through-the-trees views extend on the left as the trail carefully navigates a narrow path in a rocky, steeply-pitched landscape.
 A small spring drips down the mountain’s mossy, steep walls at 1.65 miles.

 The Appalachian Trail passes a campsite at 1.9 miles, just before crossing a small creek over a large metal culvert.
 The hike passes a wooden sign for Mooney Gap and reaches a gravel road, FS83, at 2 miles.

-From here, this hike flips in reverse, retracing its outbound steps on the Appalachian Trail and making a long climb to Albert Mountain.
+From here, this hike flips in reverse, retracing its outbound steps on the Appalachian Trail and beginning an extended climb to Albert Mountain.
 It’s a rolling, 725-foot climb to the summit from Mooney Gap, but a second chance to soak up those sublime views (and a great workout, too).
-After summiting Albert, the hike descends the AT to the north, and hangs a left on the blue-blazed access trail to return to the trailhead.
+After summiting Albert, the hike descends the AT to the north and hangs a left on the blue-blazed access trail to return to the trailhead.

 Nearby can’t-miss hikes near Franklin